icyleaf/markd/README.md

 ```

 Recently, I'm working to compare the other popular commonmark parser, the code is stored in [benchmarks](/benchmarks).

-## Donate

-Markd is an open source, collaboratively funded project.
-If you run a business and are using Markd in a revenue-generating product,
-it would make business sense to sponsor Markd development.
-Individual users are also welcome to make a one time donation
-if Markd has helped you in your work or personal projects.

-You can donate via [Paypal](https://www.paypal.me/icyleaf/5).

 ## How to Contribute